epw/consensus/consensus.md

 ### Starting a Session

-Gather your MC sheet, PC summary sheet, Forces, Flags, and Foreshadows.
+Gather your MC sheet, PC summary sheet, Forces, Flags, and Portents.
 Read out Flags for all the players’ characters, and note which ones can be changed.
-Mark one Code off every Foreshadow, and mention them as you do so.
+Mark one Code off every Portent, and mention them as you do so.

 [//]: # (If you have them, read out and resolve "love letters." [maybe we actually explain them right here?].)